patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/writing-for-all-audiences.md

 Include text for screen readers.
 Screen readers are most useful when the words represent what is visually shown on the screen.
 When writing text that is visible only to a screen reader, such as an aria-label that describes an icon button, reference the following guidelines:

 - Avoid redundancy.
 Screen readers announce the component or element as well as the associated property and state when the HTML is defined correctly.
-For example, the search button is announced as the label and the button: Search button.
+For example, a search button is announced to a user as a combination of the label and the component.
 Label the button as "Search", not "Search button".
+This way, it will be announced as "Search button" (rather than "Search search button").

 - Make sure that labels for elements like buttons or links make sense when pulled out of context.
 Use descriptive hyperlinks instead of raw links or vague linked text, such as “Click here.”